 Application Rate.
-This Worksheet identifies agronomic litter application rates.
-To properly target the agronomic litter application rate you choose, consult the manual for your litter-spreading equipment to set, for example, gate openings and travel speeds.
+This Worksheet is used to calculate agronomic manure application rates.
+To properly target the agronomic manure application rate you choose, consult the manuals of your manure spreading equipment to set, for example, gate openings and travel speeds.

 Application Timing.
-Proper litter nutrient management is not just estimating the most efficient application rate, but also timing your application to coincide with crop nutrient demand.
-Poorly timed nutrient applications degrade crop nutrient use efficiency, lower crop yield, and increase nutrient loss to the environment [13].
-For agronomic crops, litter application ideally occurs a week prior to or following planting, but this may not be possible.
-Litter should not be applied more than four weeks prior to planting an agronomic crop or the target nutrient application dates listed in Appendix Table 4.
+Proper manure nutrient management involves more than estimating the most efficient application rate.
+Timing your application to coincide with crop nutrient demand is also important.
+Poorly timed nutrient applications degrade crop nutrient use efficiency, lower crop yield and increase nutrient loss to the environment [14].
+For agronomic crops, manure application ideally occurs a week prior to or following planting, but this may not be possible.
+Manure should not be applied more than four weeks prior to planting an agronomic crop or the target nutrient application dates listed in Appendix Table 6.
 Timing is more variable for forages, but should precede or coincide with the seasonal onset of favorable growth conditions and occur immediately after harvest when an additional harvest is expected.
-In Tennessee, litter applications between December 15 and February 15 should generally be avoided [14].
+In Tennessee, manure applications between December 15 and February 15 generally should be avoided [15].

 Field Conditions.
-Field conditions that promote litter runoff must be avoided.
-Do not apply litter to frozen, snow-covered or saturated soils or to steep (greater than 20 percent) slopes.
+Field conditions that promote manure runoff must be avoided.
+Do not apply manure to frozen, snow-covered or saturated soils, or to steep (>20 percent) slopes.
+Liquid dairy manure should never leave the confines of the field (runoff) during application; liquid manure should not pond on the field for more than four hours.

 Weather Forecast.
-Litter applications should not be made during or immediately prior to precipitation capable of producing runoff (approximately 1⁄4-inch plus rainfall).
-Litter application should be delayed if precipitation is likely within 24 hours of the planned application time period (greater than or equal to 50 percent based on a local weather forecast).
+Manure applications should not be made during or immediately prior to precipitation capable of producing runoff ( $\approx \frac{1}{4}$ "+ rainfall).
+Manure application should be delayed if precipitation is likely within 24 hours of the planned application time period ( $\geq$ 50 percent based on a local weather forecast).

 Setbacks/Buffers.
-Setbacks are a regulatory requirement for large unpermitted poultry farms that land apply litter (40 C.F.R. §412.4(c)(5)).
+Manure application setbacks are a regulatory requirement for large dairy farms (>700 mature animals confined) (40 C.F.R. §412.4(c)(5)).
+All dairy farms that utilize this Worksheet should also abide by the referenced manure setback requirements.
 A setback is a specified distance to sensitive areas: downgradient surface waters and conduits to surface water or groundwater including ditches, open tile inlets, sinkholes and wells.
-Litter should not be applied within 100 feet of these unbuffered sensitive areas as illustrated in Worksheet Part 7.
-The setback distance can be reduced to 35 feet if the sensitive area is protected by a 35-feet-wide vegetated buffer as illustrated in Worksheet Part 7 (40 C.F.R. §412.4(c)(5)).
+Manure should not be applied within 100 feet of these unbuffered sensitive areas as illustrated in Worksheet Part 7.
+The setback distance can be reduced to 35 feet if the sensitive area is protected by a 35-foot wide vegetated buffer as illustrated in Worksheet Part 7 (40 C.F.R. §412.4(c)(5)).
 Vegetated buffers are dense strips of perennial vegetation planted parallel to field slopes and maintained to slow runoff, trap sediment/nutrients and enhance infiltration.
 Well-established natural riparian areas (streambanks hosting native grasses, shrubs and trees) that are at least 60 feet wide can serve as vegetated buffers.

 Spreadable Acres.
 Use a field map to estimate the field spreadable area in acres (SAc) outside of the required setbacks and buffers.
-Calculate your total planned litter application to the field in tons by multiplying the field spreadable acres (SAc) by the Litter Application Rate (LAR) you choose to use in Worksheet Part 5.
-Do not apply more than this amount of litter to the field.
+Calculate your total planned manure application to the field by multiplying the field spreadable acres (SAc) by Manure Application Rate (MAR) you choose to use in Worksheet Part 5.
+Do not apply more than this total amount of manure to the field.